stelligent/config-lint/README.md

 * Instead of iterating through rules, filters, then resources, make resources the outer loop, so results are reports by resource id
 * Add examples to this file for Kubernetes files
 * Support multiple rules files, or a rules directory
+* Add a --table option which uses tablewriter for more readable report
+* Not operator takes a list (to match the way Cloud Custodian works), should make sure size == 1